From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion: The Set of Equilibria

 \end{theorem}

 \begin{proof} We write the proof in the case of finite fibers.
-The case in which~$f$ is periodic is similar.
-The proof can be adapted by reducing the space modulo periodicity, which does not change the dimension of the set of equilibria.
+The proof can be adapted to the case of periodic~$f$ by reducing the space modulo periodicity and noting that this reduction preserved dimensions.